mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/configure-aws-cloud-provider-static-credentials/index.md

 #### Using an existing user

 You can use an existing AWS user with [credentials configured][aws_credentials].
-The user needs to be authorized to create the following resources in the AWS account:
+The user must be authorized to create the following resources in the AWS account:

 - EC2 Instances
 - VPC